kipkir/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-changes all lowercase letters of a string to uppercase
+capitalizes all words of a string